isharax9/healthcare-system/QUICK_START_RELEASES.md

-# 🚀 Quick Start Guide for Automated Releases
+# 🚀 Quick Start Guide for Manual Releases

+> **Note**: Automated releases have been temporarily disabled due to pipeline issues.
+> This guide covers the manual tag-based release process that is currently active.

-## How to Create Your First Automated Release
+## How to Create Your First Manual Release

 ### 1. Make Changes to Your Code
 ```bash